sutch/image-building-sandbox/README.markdown

 --------------

   1. internet connectivity -- to obtain ISOs and system updates
-  2. VirtualBox -- to build (and run) images
+  1. VirtualBox -- to build (and run) images
-  3. Packer -- to manage the building of images
+  1. Packer -- to manage the building of images
-  4. Vagrant -- to manage images (boxes)
+  1. Vagrant -- to manage images (boxes)
+  1. Vagrant Host Manager plugin
-  5. Git client
+  1. Git client
-  6. SSH client
+  1. SSH client
-  7. text editor
+  1. text editor

 ### Download and install VirtualBox